https://invisible-island.net/ncurses/man/

 default colors extension notwithstanding, or

-o color pairs identifiers outside the range 0-COLOR_PAIRS-1
+o color pair identifiers outside the range 0-COLOR_PAIRS-1

 inclusive.